IARCbioinfo/needlestack/README.md

 The `--genome_release` option needs to be provided and corresponds to the TxDb annotation package name without its prefix and suffix.
 For the hg19 release of the human genome, one needs to set `--genome_release` to *`Hsapiens.UCSC.hg19`*.
 Note that the packages chosen for the annotations are compatible with the UCSC notations since most of the Gviz fonctionalities can handle these notations.
 The reference genome used for the BAM alignments can be based on GENCODE, UCSC or ENSEMBL genome varieties.

+Warning: the docker/singularity containers don't include the bioconductor packages needed to plot alignments.

 ![Example of an alignment plot](alignments.png "Example of an alignment plot")

 The alignment plot represents from top to bottom: